Skip to main content

 But here’s what that number misses: the charger pays for itself in 6–9 months.

-If you’re currently Supercharging a Model 3 and you switch to home charging on an off-peak tariff, you’ll save roughly £914 per year.
-That means the “expensive” charger is actually giving you a 75–100% annual return on investment.
-Try getting that from a savings account.
+Switching from Supercharging a Model 3 to home charging on an off-peak tariff saves roughly £914 a year.
+On an £800–1,200 charger that is a 75–100% annual return on the spend.

-The truth: Not getting a home charger is the expensive option.
-Every month without one costs you £60–80 in unnecessary charging fees.
+Put differently: not having a home charger is usually the more expensive option.
+Every month without one costs roughly£60–80 in unnecessary charging fees.

 2. “I’m Renting — I Can’t Get One”